GPUOpen-Tools/GPU-Reshape/Launch/GPUOpenArticle.md

 Modern APIs are rapidly growing in complexity, with each added feature introducing more responsibility and risk.
 Typically, the first tool we turn to is the standard set of validation layers, to ensure we write specification compliant code.
 However, what if the problem persists despite the lack of validation errors?
-Is it due to a bug in the validation layers, or perhaps even a bug in the driver?

-What if the error is within a shader?
-Is it due to dynamic behaviour that cannot be statically validated?
+The error could be due to dynamic behaviour that cannot be statically validated.
 If so, this can result in hours-long debugging sessions to find the one culprit among a heap of operations.
-Perhaps the index was out of bounds?
-Was a NaN was propagated across multiple stages?
-Did you forget to initialize something?
+Potential issues include indices getting out of bounds, propagated NaN values across multiple stages or a missing initialization and the resulting access of invalid data.

-Have you ever wished for a tool that validates dynamic shader behaviour?
-Warning you on code that results in undefined behaviour, causes corruption, or worse, even random crashes?
+Have you ever wished for a tool that helps you in finding these types of errors?
+That validates dynamic shader behaviour?

 ---